gsanchietti/status/README.md

 This project provides an automated deployment infrastructure for [CachetHQ](https://cachethq.io/) status page system using Podman containers, with integrated Prometheus AlertManager webhook middleware for automatic incident management.

+All application sources and dependencies are prepared automatically by the deployment script; you do not need to manually clone or manage any application repositories except this one.

 ## What This Does

 This infrastructure deploys a complete status page system consisting of: